loolooyyyy/konfigurations/README.md

 ### Default values

-If you are okay with non-existing values, you may get a defaulted-konfiruation-value:
+If you are okay with non-existing values, you may get a defaulted-konfiguration-value:

 ```java